-This year, the Common Book Committee was inspired to diversify.
+In 2021, the Common Book Committee was inspired to diversify.
 With a focus on the theme What’s Your Story?, the Committee selected a combination of articles and short videos that explore storytelling and narrative identity to serve as the basis for discussions about why stories matter, whose stories matter, who is telling stories, and the variety of ways stories are expressed.
-Students are invited to reflect on their own stories, asked to be open to others’, and encouraged to hone their self-presentation storytelling skills, especially as they begin their journey at Clarkson.
-The Committee intends that these themes of storytelling and identity will continue to be presented during the academic year through a series of campus events which celebrate the diverse cultures and stories of others.
+Students were invited to reflect on their own stories, asked to be open to others’, and encouraged to hone their self-presentation storytelling skills, especially as they begin their journey at Clarkson.
+The Committee intended for these themes of storytelling and identity to continue to be presented during the academic year through a series of campus events which celebrate the diverse cultures and stories of others.

 - Step Afrika!
 Brings Cultures Together Through the Art of Stepping